 Treating Denture Sores

 If you notice a denture sore, your first step should be to determine whether not it is infected.
 You can check this yourself by feeling the gum with your finger.
-If it is infected, it may feel tender or swollen, and you will need to see your dentist or doctor to begin treatment with antibiotics.
+If it is infected, it may feel tender or swollen, bleeding, leaking pus, or you may have a bad taste in your mouth, and you will need to see your dentist or doctor to begin treatment with antibiotics.

-If it does not appear to be infected, it is still recommended that you see your dentist, as you may need your prosthetic adjusted to prevent future sores from forming.
+If it does not appear to be infected (may be hard, small, and should disappear on its own within about two weeks), it is recommended that you see your dentist sooner than later, as you may need your prosthetic adjusted to prevent future sores from forming.

 Home Remedies